 Your vaccination status is your personal data and providers are not able to provide this information to others.
 However, this information will be available to you to provide to others as proof of vaccination, should an employer or others require this and you are willing to provide your personal vaccination history.
 No one else is legally able to access your personal vaccination data.

 Like all personal health information, COVID-19 vaccination status is protected by federal and state law.
-Vaccine providers and public health agencies can track who is receiving the COVID-19 vaccines to ensure that all vaccinated people receive both doses of the vaccine, and that the most vulnerable populations are offered the vaccines first.
 Your COVID-19 vaccination status will be entered into the Minnesota Immunization Information Connection.
 You will also get a card documenting that you received the COVID-19 vaccine.